mjmlio/mjml/packages/mjml-hero/README.md

 </aside>

 <aside class="notice">
-For better result we encourage you to use a background image with a width equal to the width attribute and always specify a fallback background color, in case the user email client does not support background images.
+For better result we encourage you to use a background image width equal to the hero container width and always specify a fallback background color, in case the user email client does not support background images.
 </aside>

 <aside class="notice">